Vitamin D3 for a Better Immune System

 Your skin produces vitamin D3 when it is exposed directly to the sunlight.
 The UVB radiation coming from sunlight stimulates the formation of vitamin D3 from your skin using the compound 7-dehydrocholesterol.

 If you usually spend your time outdoors, without applying sunscreen, you might get all the vitamin D your body requires.
-You can also use supplements or choose a right plant-based diet to obtain sufficient nutrients for the working of your body.
+You can also use supplements or choose the right plant-based diet to obtain sufficient nutrients for the working of your body.

 The Basics of Vitamin D